Kinto/kinto/README.rst

     apt-get install postgresql postgresql-contrib

-By default, the `postgres` user has no password and can connect using the `postgres` system user.
-The following command will assign it as expected:
+By default, the `postgres` user has no password and can hence only connect if ran by the `postgres` system user.
+The following command will assign it:

 ::